 |The Barnabas Ministry

-Stuff vs. Fake Stuff and Spiritual
+Stuff vs. Fake Stuff and the Church

 We live in a world with a lot of fake stuff.
 A lot of fake stuff.
 Not only does this topic have implications in all sorts of areas of everyday life, it has special importance for those us dealing with unhealthy churches and matters of spiritual abuse.

 Let's take a look at some different kinds of fake stuff.
 I'm not sure about all of the items fitting perfectly into these various categories, but we have to start somewhere.

 First, there is run-of-the-mill fake stuff where the "fake" constitutes some sort of improvement or cost savings, and everybody pretty much knows what it is:

 Now sometimes we know something is fake and we get a kick out of it anyway:

 "The secret of success is sincerity.
 Once you can fake that you've got it made."
 (Jean Giraudoux)